IRS Notice Guide

 You may qualify for Currently Not Collectible (CNC) status if paying would create a financial hardship.
 The IRS may request financial documentation (Form 433-A or 433-F) to evaluate your situation.

-Upload your CP504 notice and get a formal abatement request citing the exact IRM provisions for your penalty type.
-8,200+ abatement requests generated.
+Upload your CP504 notice and our tool checks the exact IRM provisions that apply to your penalty type.